gabyballester/nextjs14-ecommerce-app-folder/README.md

 ## Code Quality and Best Practices

-This project is set up to ensure high code quality and adherence to best practices, including clean code, DRY, and SOLID principles.
-It is configured with ESLint, Jest, React Testing Library, Cypress for end-to-end testing, and Husky for pre-commit linting and testing.
+The platform ensures high code quality and follows best practices.
+It’s configured with ESLint, Jest, React Testing Library, Cypress, and Husky.

+### Base libraries used

-- **ESLint**: Ensures your code follows best practices and style guidelines.
+- **ESLint**: Maintains code quality and style guidelines.
-- **Jest**: A testing framework for JavaScript, providing robust testing capabilities, including:
+- **Jest**: Provides testing capabilities for unit and integration tests.
   - **Unit Tests**: Test individual units of code, such as functions or methods.
   - **Integration Tests**: Test the interaction between different parts of the application.
-- **React Testing Library**: Helps you write maintainable tests for your React components, focusing on:
+- **React Testing Library**: Facilitates maintainable tests for React components, focusing on:
   - **Component Tests**: Test the rendering and behavior of React components.
   - **User Interaction Tests**: Simulate user interactions and test the UI response.
-- **Cypress**: A tool for end-to-end testing that simulates real user interactions in the browser.
+- **Cypress**: Offers end-to-end testing by simulating real user interactions.
-- **Husky**: Hooks into Git pre-commit to run linting and testing scripts, ensuring code quality before committing.
+- **Husky**: Runs linting and testing scripts before code commit.

+## Other libraries used

+The platform leverages several libraries for enhanced functionality.

+- **Shadcn**: A versatile UI component library that provides a set of high-quality React components, perfect for building a responsive and accessible ecommerce interface.
+It offers a range of components from basic buttons to complex navigation systems, all designed with customization and ease-of-use in mind.

+- **Clerk**: A comprehensive user management and authentication system that simplifies adding secure sign-in and sign-up functionalities to your application.
+It features email and password authentication, social logins, multi-factor authentication, and more, with an easy integration process.

+These libraries are integral to providing a seamless and secure shopping experience for users.